RakaDoank/react-native-ping-android/README.md

 #

 ## Android Emulator Limitations
 Depending on the environment, the emulator might not be able to support other protocols (such as ICMP, used for "ping").
-Currently, the emulator does not support IGMP or multicast.
 See [Local networking limitations](https://developer.android.com/studio/run/emulator-networking#networkinglimitations).

 Instead, you can use Android physical device and run React Native app in it.

-## Personal note about iOS support
-I don't have any Mac devices😭